Stefan

 Alexandria takes its name from the ancient Library of Alexandria — the greatest collection of human knowledge the ancient world had ever seen.
 This device carries that same ambition: the breadth of human knowledge, stored locally, available anywhere.

-Alexandria broadcasts its own WiFi hotspot, letting up to 10 phones, tablets or laptops connect simultaneously and access everything through a browser.
+On top of that, Alexandria broadcasts its own WiFi hotspot, letting up to 10 phones, tablets or laptops connect simultaneously and access everything through a browser.
 A village without internet becomes a classroom.
 A remote expedition gets a full library.
 A power outage becomes manageable.
 The screen is convenient — but not essential.

 Complete offline maps — all of Europe or the entire United States — with search for places, streets and points of interest: hospitals, pharmacies, police, supermarkets.